rallyplot/rallyplot/docs/source/installation.md

 `rallyplot` requires a GPU for rendering.
 Since it is built on OpenGL 3.3. it should be compatible with nearly all in-use GPUs.

-Note performance of the plots is directly related to your GPU capabilities.
+Performance of the plotting library is directly related to your GPU capabilities.

 To check which GPU your system is running on, use the commands below: